vityoknumber1/DevOps_course/TIL/til.md

 + listened about best practices of shell scripting;
 + learned review about configuration management tools: Ansible, Chef, Puppet, SaltStack;
 + installed Ubuntu 21.04 and Debian OS on VirtualBox for doing homework.

+# 08.06

+Today I learned:
++ bash scripting.
+Understood what does script from homework;
++ tried to make bash script from 1-line command;
++ ansible documentation.

+# 09.06

+Today I learned:
++ the most common IDE;
++ mentioned compiled and interpreted programming languages;
++ learned about popular package managers.